 In 1988, Baroness Philippine de Rothschild, the daughter of the Baron, who had been associated with her father’s work for some time, succeeded her father who passed away that year.

 The 75 hectare Bordeaux vineyard of Chateau Mouton Rothschild has a terroir filled with gravel, rocks, sand, clay and limestone soils.
 The vineyard of Chateau Mouton Rothschild is planted to 80% Cabernet Sauvignon , 16% Merlot , 3% Cabernet Franc and 1% Petit Verdot .
-Interestingly, over the years, due to replantings, the vineyard makeup and blends have varied more than usual over a 10 year period starting in 2004.
+This shows a slight change in the vineyard since the mid 1990’s marked by a slight reduction in the Cabernet Sauvignon and Cabernet Franc, along with an increase in the Merlot.
+Interestingly, over the years, due to replanting, the vineyard makeup and blends have varied more than usual over a 10 year period starting in 2004.
 For example, Petit Verdot was not used in the blend for Mouton Rothschild from 2004 until 2015.
 Cabernet Franc was not placed in the blend between 2006 and 2010.

-The vineyard of Mouton Rothschild is situated on the “Mouton plateau.”
-The terroir consists of deep gravel over limestone soils.
-There are points in the vineyard that rise 27 meters above sea level offering important, natural drainage.
+Mouton as you know is a small hill.
+There are points in the vineyard that rise almost 29 meters above sea level offering important, natural drainage making the peak elevations at Mouton Rothschild among the highest in Pauillac.
 In the Medoc, Cabernet Sauvignon was not always the most widely planted grape variety.
 In fact, Chateau Mouton Rothschild was the first important chateau to begin planting a large percentage of Cabernet Sauvignon in their vineyards.
 The plantings were started by Baron Hector de Branne and his son Jacques Maxime de Branne who owned the chateau in the 1800’s.
-For several years during the 1800’s, vintages of Brane Mouton were even reported to have been produced from 100% Cabernet Sauvignon!
+For several years during the 1800’s, vintages of Brane Mouton were even reported to have been produced from 100% Cabernet Sauvignon in some vintages!

 At Mouton Rothschild, they have a unique, labor intensive method of vineyard management practices.
 For the vines and different parcels, the same people are responsible for the same parcels every year, under the supervision of a specific vine manager.
 After pruning, the vines are tied.
 In the spring the young shoots are trained between the wires to allow ample space for the tractors to work the soil without harming the vines.
 Green harvesting is practiced.
 In select years the crop may be thinned in July to help to eliminate unripe clusters which reduces yields and concentrates the grapes.